Finnish Seamen's Mission: Belgium and Luxembourg

-England, UK
+United Kingdom

 There is only one Merimieskirkko building in the UK (in London), but services are also occasionally held in other towns and cities.
 The church is located at 33 Albion Street, Rotherhithe, London (near Rotherhithe station on the London Overground network).
 A communion service is held on the first Sunday of each month at 11 a.m. (conducted mainly in Finnish).
 An evening service is conducted on Sundays at 6 p.m. and on Thursday at 7.30 p.m.
 In addition, services are held on church festival days.

 The first person sent abroad by the Finnish Seamen's Mission was Elis Bergroth.
 He was initially posted as Finnish chaplain at the English ports of Grimsby and Hull in 1880.
 Given the level of work in London, the chaplaincy was moved south in 1882.

 The present building was opened in 1958 and is the third Finnish Church in London.
 The architect of the Church, Cyrill Mardall-Sjöström, designed the new church building for a plot in Southwark Park, but this plan had to be scrapped owing to World War II.
 A new site was later found in Rotherhithe, an area with a Scandinavian and Nordic connections where the Danish, Norwegian and Swedish seamen's missions also are present and where the four Nordic churches and the Church of Iceland community cooperate in their work.